Discectomy - Disc Back Surgery Compensation Claims

-Our discectomy medical negligence lawyers have solicitors offices situated in Adelaide, Canberra, Melbourne, Perth, Sydney, Brisbane and Darwin.
+Our discectomy medical negligence lawyers have solicitors offices situated in Adelaide, Canberra, Melbourne, Perth, Sydney, and Darwin.

 The spinal discs are wafers of spongy material that cushion the spinal discs in the cervical, thoracic and lumbar areas of the spine.
 They are composed of a slightly more fibrous annulus that keeps in the nucleus pulposus, which keep bone from grinding on bone in the spine.
 During wear and tear or during an injury, the nucleus pulposus can be pushed into the space taken up by the spinal cord or the space where spinal nerves travel out to the body.